-9 Huntington (1968: 15-17).
+&lt;sup>9 Huntington (1968: 15-17).

-10 Levitsky (1998: 85).
+&lt;sup>10 Levitsky (1998: 85).

-To be sure, highly bureaucratized parties are in some ways less able to innovate, evidencing that there is no uniform relationship between party organization and party strength.13 Nonetheless, in the case of post-colonial developing countries, political parties were typically prone to too little rather than too much party organization.
+To be sure, highly bureaucratized parties are in some ways less able to innovate, evidencing that there is no uniform relationship between party organization and party strength.
+Nonetheless, in the case of post-colonial developing countries, political parties were typically prone to too little rather than too much party organization.
 In the subset of political parties which emerged in low-income, post-colonial settings then, intra-party organization is taken to indicate party strength rather than weakness.
 To show that intra-party organization varied in the cases of India and Pakistan, I highlight the varying degree to which regularized rules and procedures governed the decision-making processes within each party before independence.
 Upon independence, I argue that the existence of regularized rules facilitated the creation of regime stability.

 The third definitional dimension of party strength, the distributive coherence of its core coalition, draws upon but also extends the existing scholarly literature on political parties.
 Mainwaring and Scully define strong parties as those with "stable roots in society" which have "encapsulated" major social organizations.
-14 Similarly, Shefter suggests that party leaders who construct an "extensive popular following" create more enduring political parties.
-15 But while these works emphasize the stability of party linkages to society, they do not make typically clear that the stability of such interests is often premised on a distributive logic.
+Similarly, Shefter suggests that party leaders who construct an "extensive popular following" create more enduring political parties.
+But while these works emphasize the

-'''

-O'Donnell (1994: 57) and North (1990).
+&lt;sup>11 O'Donnell (1994: 57) and North (1990).

-Diamond and Gunther (2001: 13).
+&lt;sup>12 Diamond and Gunther (2001: 13).

-Kitschelt (1994: 213).
+&lt;sup>13 Kitschelt (1994: 213).

-Mainwaring and Scully (1995: 9-12).
+&lt;sup>14 Mainwaring and Scully (1995: 9-12).

-'''

-15 Shefter (1994: 32).
+&lt;sup>15 Shefter (1994: 32).